aigna3/Dynamic-Violin-Fingerboard-Attachment/README.md

 # Dynamic-Violin-Fingerboard-Attachment

+## Important Note: My original group was not allowed to continue so I had to join another one

 ## 2026-02-09
 Discussing ideas in our proposal.
 I suggested that latency must be a consideration and that it must be consistent to within 7ms of each note.
 Otherwise, humans will notice those subtle changes and it will throw them off when playing the violin.
 I also suggested that the weight of the attachment should be less than half the weight of the violin itself which is 500g.
 Otherwise, it will greatly effect the playing.